 So stop searching online about such unsolicited ways of a quick visit.
 Googling for the Kamakhya temple pujari contact number and how to get a direct entry into the temple is not just being honest with other pilgrims but with god too!
 Again, it is not a museum or regular tourist destination we are talking about here.

-It’s better to be even lazier, and search for the Kamakhya temple inside images than to visit the temple, use the power of money and be morally wrong.
+It’s better to be even lazier and search for the Kamakhya temple inside images than to visit the temple, use the power of money and be morally wrong.

-A better thing to do is pay some money to a priest near the temple premise, give them prasad and ask them to offer your prayers on your behalf the next time they go inside.
+A better thing to do is pay some money to a priest near the temple premises, give them prasad and ask them to offer your prayers on your behalf the next time they go inside.

 Is it possible to take pictures inside Kamakhya Temple?